hail2u/html-best-practices/README.md

 ### Don't start with newline in `pre` element

-It will rendered as actual line break in the browsers.
+A first newline will ignored in the browsers, but second and later are rendered.

 Bad: